hschott/cargo-wso2-container/README.md

 cargo.wso2carbon.password | admin
 cargo.remote.uri | ${cargo.protocol}://${cargo.hostname}:${cargo.servlet.port}

+If configured `cargo.remote.uri` is preferred.

+#### Authentication
-If configured cargo.remote.uri is preferred.
-Use cargo.remote.username and cargo.remote.password to authenticate on HTTP server in front of WSO2 Carbon Mangement Console.
-Use cargo.wso2carbon.username and cargo.wso2carbon.password to authenticate on WSO2 Carbon Mangement Console.
+Use `cargo.remote.username` and `cargo.remote.password` to authenticate against an HTTP server in front of WSO2 Carbon Mangement Console.
+Use `cargo.wso2carbon.username` and `cargo.wso2carbon.password` to authenticate against the WSO2 Carbon Mangement Console.

+#### Watch for the deployable

+With Cargo it is possible to watch for a successful deployment by pinging a URL on the server.
+This is standard Cargo behavior but not usefull for every type of WSO2 deployable.
+Therefore an additional property `deployTimeout` can be used to enable a check for successful deployment or undeployment of an deployable.
+Setting this property to a value larger then 0 will cause Cargo to wait for success for that amount of milliseconds.

 ### Supported Existing Local Configuration Properties (Existing Container)